niborb/appmon/README.md

     database_password =

 2.3

 Open your console/terminal.
 And go to the directory where you have installed AppMon (for instance /var/www/Appmon)

+First we run a command which does some basic checks (file permissions, php version, date-time zone etc)
     cd /var/wwww/AppMon/web
+    php app/check.php

+Correct anything if necessary, and then run the following two commands:

     php app/console doctrine:database:create
     php app/console doctrine:schema:create